Physiology of decompression: Altitude and hypobaric decompression

 Altitude decompression or hypobaric decompression is the reduction in ambient pressure below the normal range of sea level atmospheric pressure.
-Altitude decompression is the natural consequence of unprotected elevation to altitude, while hypobaric decompression is due to intentional or unintentional release of pressurisation of a pressure suit or pressurised compartment, vehicle or habitat, and may be controlled or uncontrolled, including decompression in preparation for space extravehicular activity, or the reduction of pressure in a hypobaric chamber.
+Altitude decompression is the natural consequence of unprotected ascent to high altitude, while hypobaric decompression is due to intentional or unintentional release of pressurisation of a pressure suit or pressurised compartment, vehicle or habitat, and may be controlled or uncontrolled, and includes decompression in preparation for space extravehicular activity, or the reduction of pressure in a hypobaric chamber.

 Altitude decompression may occur as a decompression from saturation at a lower altitude, or as decompression from an excursion to a lower altitude, in the case of people living at high altitude, making a short duration trip to low altitude, and returning, or a person decompressing from a dive at altitude, which is a special case of diving decompression.

 Abrupt excursions from sea level to altitudes above 15,000 ft without oxygen prebreathing may induce venous gas bubbles.
 Hypobaric decompression can in extreme cases lead to boiling of liquids when the pressure is reduced below the vapour pressure for the temperature of the liquid.
 For water at normal body temperature this altitude is known as the Armstrong limit.

+Boiling of internal body fluids at extreme low pressures called ebullism and is limited by vapour pressure buildup within the tissues.
+The water vapour may bloat the body to twice its normal volume and slow circulation, but tissues are elastic and strong enough to prevent rupture.
+Technically, ebullism is considered to begin at an elevation of around 19 km or pressures less than 6.3 kPa (47 mm Hg).At pressures where ebullism can occur, even 100% oxygen is not sufficient to support consciousness or life.